KamilMakiela/Python-SFA/README.md

 ## Complete Examples

-The repository includes complete examples based on simulated and empirical data, including data preparation, model estimation, result summaries, and efficiency-score calculations.
+The repository on GitHub includes complete examples based on simulated and empirical data, including data preparation, model estimation, result summaries, and (in)efficiency scores estimation.

 See the files in: